RealImage/QLedger/README.md

 Both transactions and accounts can be updated multiple times with `data`.
 The existing `data` is always overwritten with the new `data` value.

-A typical `data` object will be as follows:
+The `data` can be arbitrary JSON value as follows:
 ```
 {
   "data": {